FuadNabi/Enumerable/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Decode Morse Code <a name="about-project"></a>
+# 📖 Enumerable <a name="about-project"></a>

-> Decode morse code - This is a project with ruby programs to decode morse code messages.
+> In this project we learn how to use a module inside your class.
+For this we create a class MyList and a module MyEnumerable..

 ## 🛠 Built With <a name="built-with"></a>